postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 You can access your environment variables from the Postman UI and from your request elements, including the URL, parameters, body data, and test scripts.

-To see all of your environments, click __Environments__ on the left of Postman.
+To see all of your environments, select __Environments__ on the left of Postman.

 <img src="https://assets.postman.com/postman-docs/environments-view-menu-v9.13.jpg" alt="View all environments" width="300px"/>

 Here you can add, share, duplicate, download, manage access, delete, and remove a shared environment from a workspace.
-You can also access your global variables by clicking __Globals__.
+You can also access your global variables by selecting __Globals__.

-To view the variables in an environment, click its name.
+To view the variables in an environment, select its name.
 You can edit, add, and remove variables from the environment here.

 [![Edit environment](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)